 What changes have been made to Village Services?

-Village Hall is currently open to the public with modified hours.
-Hours will be limited to Monday -Friday 10am-3pm.
 While Village Hall will remain open, we strongly encourage the community to utilize alternative ways of accessing Village Services to help prevent the spread of illness.
-Walk-in service will be limited to paying tickets, water bills, vehicle stickers, and animal licenses only.
-All other services by appointment only.
-Capacity limits, masks, and social distancing will be enforced.
-Read more details here!
+Capacity limits, masks, and social distancing will be enforced when the State Guidelines permit.

 Residents can find contact information by service area by navigating to the Department tabs linked above and view our flyer on how to access Village services electronically.